AbstractSDK/app-template/README.md

 Here are some of the tasks available in the `justfile`:

 - `install-tools`: Install all the tools needed to run the tasks.
-- `build`: Build everything with all features.
+- `wasm`: Optimize the contract.
 - `test`: Run all tests.
-- `watch-test`: Watch the codebase and run tests on changes.
 - `fmt`: Format the codebase (including .toml).
 - `lint`: Lint-check the codebase.
 - `lintfix`: Fix linting errors automatically.
 - `watch`: Watch the codebase and run `cargo check` on changes.
-- `check`: Check the codebase for issues.
+- `watch-test`: Watch the codebase and run tests on changes.
 - `publish {{chain-id}}`: Publish the App to a network.
-- `wasm`: Optimize the contract.
 - `schema`: Generate the json schemas for the contract
 <!-- - `ts-codegen`: Generate the typescript app code for the contract -->
 <!-- - `ts-publish`: Publish the typescript app code to npm -->